 The turbine will have an estimated generating capacity of 0.8 - 1.6 Gigawatt hours of electricity (see link for more information) annually equivalent to the average annual electricity demand of approximately 252 -575 homes (see link for more information).

-The turbine will have a maximum height of 85m from the turbine base to tip of the blade and we estimate that it will be able to generate the equivalent of approximately 20-45% of the site's annual electricity needs.
+The turbine, which will be constructedin July, will have a maximum height of 77m from the turbine base to tip of the blade and we estimate that it will be able to generate the equivalent of approximately 20-45% of the site's annual electricity needs.

-To see a map of the proposed location of the turbine click here
+To see a map of the location of the turbine click here